Medi-Cal Eligibility for Former Foster Youth (FFY),

 Background

-The FFY Medi-Cal program, formerly known as the FFCC Program was established under the Federal Foster Care Independence Act of 1999 authorizing continued Medi-Cal coverage for all youth who are in Federal Foster Care under the responsibility of the state on their 18th birthday.
-With the implementation of the ACA eligibility for this program is extended until their 26th birthday.
+The FFY Medi-Cal program, formerly known as the FFCC Program, was established under the Federal Foster Care Independence Act of 1999, authorizing continued Medi-Cal coverage for all youth who are in Federal Foster Care under the responsibility of the state on their 18th birthday.
+With the implementation of the Affordable Care Act (ACA eligibility for this program is extended until their 26th birthday.
 This requirement includes youth that have exited federal or state FC from any state in the United States.
 It also includes youth that had their Medi-Cal terminated due to turning 21 years old.
 Their benefits must be restored if they are under the age of 26.

 Youth eligible for FFY Medi-Cal are exempt from a MAGI determination and all income is disregarded for this group.
 Youth eligible for this program are entitled to full scope zero share-of-cost Medi-Cal benefits, including Early and Periodic Screening, Diagnosis, and Treatment services.
-These youth must be moved seamlessly into the FFY program without being terminated, having to reapply, or having to provide any additional information.
+These youth must be transitioned seamlessly into the FFY program without being terminated, having to reapply, or providing any additional information.

 FFY on SSI or CalWORKs must stay on their current program but if either program is discontinued, their FFY MC status must be reactivated.